MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 In this part of the tutorial, you learn how to configure continuous deployment or delivery (CD) for the container app.
 CD is part of the DevOps practice of continuous integration / continuous delivery (CI/CD), which is automation of your app development workflow.
 Specifically, you use [GitHub Actions][20] for continuous deployment.

-The service diagram shown below highlights the components covered in this article: configuration of CI/CD.
+This service diagram highlights the components covered in this article: configuration of CI/CD.

 :::image type="content" source="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps-cicd.png" alt-text="A screenshot of the services in the Tutorial - Deploy a Python App on Azure Container Apps.
 Sections highlighted are parts related to continuous integration - continuous delivery (CI/CD)." lightbox="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps-cicd.png":::

-> [!NOTE]
-> If you're running the commands in this tutorial in a Git Bash shell on a Windows computer, enter the following command before proceeding:
->
-> ```bash
-> export MSYS_NO_PATHCONV=1
-> ```

 ## Prerequisites

-To set up continuous deployment, you'll need:
+To set up continuous deployment, you need:

 * The resources and their configuration created in the [previous article](./tutorial-deploy-python-web-app-azure-container-apps-02.md) of this tutorial series, which includes an [Azure Container Registry][9] and a container app in [Azure Container Apps][8].